cunnie/writings/i_am_become_forever.md

 And it was a juggernaut in whose path of destruction lay Julia.

 Taggart lived by a code.
-And, though he had left the military and had been betrayed, the code was as strong as it ever was: protect the weak.
+And, though he had left the military and had been betrayed by his commanding officer, the code was as strong as it ever was: protect the weak.

 Taggart knew one thing: he was not weak.